 Take a file folder and label it “Gift Cards.”
 Insert a few pieces of card stock and line the sides of each piece with four paper clips along the left and right sides.
 Attach the gift card.
 You’ll be able to see 8 cards at a glance on each side.
 If you have lots of cards, consider organizing them alphabetically.
 It will be easier to tell what you have later.

-We all have sheets of coupons that come in the mail or newspaper and have expiration dates.
-Put the ones you want to use in the front of the folder.
-Organize them by expiration date.
-Include Groupon or Social Living certificates you have purchased.
+We all have sheets of coupons that come in the mail or newspaper that have expiration dates.
+We also often buy a gift card that includes a “bonus card.”
+The catch is the bonus card must be used within the next month or so.
+Put these time-sensitive items in the front of the folder.
+Order them chronologically by expiration date.

 Put it in the Tickler File